DataBrewery/cubes/doc/schemas.rst

 Key and Label Attribute
 -----------------------

-*Synopsis: specify which attributes are going to be used for flitering (keys) and which are going to be displayed in the user interface (labels)*
+*Synopsis: specify which attributes are going to be used for filtering (keys) and which are going to be displayed in the user interface (labels)*

 .. image:: images/schemas/schema-label_attributes.png